MetanoKid/coding-scars/_drafts/log-window-3.md

 }
 {% endhighlight %}

-In other words, we keep any `LogEntry` except the `LogSystem` that matches is disabled.
+In other words, we keep any `LogEntry` unless the matching `LogSystem` is disabled.

 This implementation has an unexpected behavior at this point, but let's continue and discover it later on.